liccium/liccium-chrome-extension/README.md

 ### Verification & Authenticity

-The Liccium Browser Plugin operates by capturing the URL of the online content and transmitting it to our server.
-This process facilitates the generation of an ISCC (International Standard Content Code) specific to the content in question.
+The Liccium Browser Plugin operates by capturing the URL of the online content and transmitting it to the server.
+This process facilitates the generation of an [ISCC code](https://iscc.codes) ([International Standard Content Code](https://www.iso.org/standard/77899.html)) specific to the content in question.
 Post ISCC generation, the plugin queries the Liccium index to obtain relevant information.
 This index is rooted in content declarations on decentralized public blockchain networks.
 The derived information, including the ISCC and associated metadata, is then presented to the user, offering insights into the content's authenticity and declaration metadata.

 ### Privacy

 We respect your privacy!
 The plugin does not collect any personal data.
-To generate the ISCC code, the URL of the content is provided temporarily to the ISCC generator service, hosted on our servers.
+To generate the ISCC code, the URL of the content is provided temporarily to the ISCC generator service, hosted on the servers.
 No IP address, no URL, no content is stored!

 ### Limitation of Liability